The-AI-Alliance/microsite-template/README-template.md

 1. Add your initial content for the repo.
 1. Merge changes to the `latest` branch.
 1. Push all updates upstream, `git push --all`.
+1. On the repo's home page in GitHub, click the "gear" next to "About" (upper right-hand side).
+In the _Edit repository details_ that pops up, check the box to _Use your GitHub Pages website_ and enter appropriate _Topics_.
-1. Add the website to the Alliance GitHub Pages and the Alliance website.
+1. Add the website to the Alliance GitHub organization [landing page](https://github.com/The-AI-Alliance/) and the Alliance GitHub Pages [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
-1. When finished, delete this file.
+1. When finished, delete this file!

 > [!NOTE]
 > We are planning to automate as many of the manual steps as we can.